scriptNarwhal/OpenSim_With_LibLSLCC/README.md

-Under [XEngine] in OpenSim.ini you will find these new settings:
+Under [XEngine] in OpenSim.ini.example you will find these new settings:

 	; ==========================================